 Is that what's happening here?

-The amount of individual income tax was barely even with the amount of transfer payments, federal and state that were paid out last year, about 2.1 trillion.
+The amount of individual income tax was barely even with the amount of transfer payments, federal and state, that were paid out last year, about $2.1 trillion.

-I mean, it makes a lot of people want to step over the edge and join the other camp.
+We're reaching a tipping point where those who are doing the paying in and those who are taking out, I mean, it makes a lot of people want to step over the edge and join the other camp.

 And this helps to explain a story in the Washington Times today about never before have as many Americans been dependent on the government for their daily existence as they are today.

-It's a it's at an all-time high.
+It's at an all-time high.

 And make no mistake, that's by design.